-Dota Pro Circuit 2021 starts on January 18th, and will consist of 2 seasons, each punctuated by a Major tournament leading up to The International 10.
+Dota Pro Circuit 2022 consists of 2 seasons, each punctuated by a Major tournament leading up to The International 11.

-The DPC Regional leagues are divided into an Upper and a Lower division of 8 teams each.
+Each DPC Regional league is divided into Division I and Division II of 8 teams each.

 - China: Top 4